brockmwilson/brockmwilson.github.io/_pages/about.md

 I am a fourth year Ph.D. student at the University of Oregon.
 My research interests are in Labor, Health and Behavioral Economics.
 More recent research has been on pensions and labor outcomes; selection into motorcycling; and wildfire.

-Outside of academia, you can find me cooking, camping, or writing fiction.
+Outside of academia, you can find me cooking, camping, traveling, or writing fiction.